bendtherules/bendtherules.github.com/posts/flipkart-ui-interview-experience.md

 ☯️ Ps/ds - 1 problem solving question (leetcode easy problem - search from both sides, basic dynamic programming, etc) + 1 data structure question (ex. tree traversal in various orders, stack, etc) .
 This is usually not so hard for ui roles.
 But, sometimes interviewer might ask full-blown sde level questions like red-black tree.
 There is officially no distinction for psds round between ui and sde roles, but practically there is.

-🔶 UI+Javascript - I felt this was the most imp round. , expect somewhat advanced js + browser related questions (debounce, event handling with delegation, event capturing phase, scope, let/var, promise + promise.all, async, how does a page load from start, etc)
+🔶 UI+Javascript - I felt this was the most imp round.
+It went expect somewhat advanced js + browser related questions (debounce, event handling with delegation, event capturing phase, scope, let/var, promise + promise.all, async, how does a page load from start, etc)

 Manager round - Depends.
 Some HR questions (why you want to move / join), mostly tech questions.
 For me it was - how authentication, cookies, what all cookie contains, react new version, how do you learn, etc
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk3NTg1NTY2NSwtOTcwODAyMTU0LDE2ND
+eyJoaXN0b3J5IjpbNzkyMjI3MDY4LC05NzA4MDIxNTQsMTY0MD
-A0MzI1ODRdfQ==
+QzMjU4NF19
 -->